-Finally, I would mention in terms of what can and should be done.
+Finally, T would mention in terms of what can and should be done.
 We are hopeful that the Ohio Ethics and Intimidation Statute, which was an ADL initiative and which has been under Constitutional challenge, will, in fact, be reinstated.
-We see it as a major tool for law enforcement.
-It had been found unconstitutional by the Ohio Supreme Court.
-A virtually identical statute had been upheld by the U.S. Supreme Court and the U.S. Supreme Court has since remanded the case to the Ohio Supreme Court for briefing in September.
-So, our hope is that that will again be a tool for law enforcement officials in the future.
-Lynn mentioned our efforts with the prejudice reduction program.
+We see it. as a major tool for law enforcement.
+It had been found unconstitutional by the Ohio Supreme Court. virtually identical statute had been upheld by the U.S. Supreme Court and the U.S. Supreme Court has since remanded the case to the Ohio Supreme Court for briefing in September.
+So, our hope is that that will again be a tool for law enforcement officials in Lynn mentioned our efforts with the the future.
+World of Difference Program, which is a cross based prejudice reduction program.
 I think that our program and the program at the Catholic Diocese that the National Conference of Christians and Jews all play a major role in our hope that the kinds of activities that I talked about in the last few minutes are a thing of the past in the coming years.
 But, I appreciate the opportunity to be heard and I commend you for your work.